Karthi-k-a/Fintech_Module6_Challenge_SQL/README.md

 **Are there any outliers for cardholder ID 25?
 How many outliers are there per month?** <br>
 There are quite a few outliers for cardholder 25.
 There is 1 outlier in January, March and May; and 3 outliers in April and June.

+**Do you notice any anomalies?
+Describe your observations and conclusions.** <br>
+Based on the box plot above, January, March and May have an outlier of $1177, $1334 and $1046 respectively.
+Given the merchants, this could mean that cardholder 25 makes larger purchase for larger group once a month for breakfast or dinner.
+However, there are 3 larger transactions of $100, $1063 and $269 for April and 2 larger transactions of $1162 and $749 for June which are rather suspicious.
+This could mean that the cardholder has been a victim of credit card fraud.